ChristopherTRoss/BudgetMaster/BudgetMaster_SDD.md

  - Cat_id =    INT
  - Name   =    VARCHAR(100)
  - Type   =    boolean that determines whether it is an income or expense
- - Maximum Amount =  FLOAT
+ - MaximumAmount =  FLOAT
- - Current Amount Spent = FLOAT
+ - CurrentAmountSpent = FLOAT
  - Budget_id     =  INT

 #### Transaction